Please read the following information before reporting a problem.

 All businesses have a legal Duty of Care to dispose of their waste in a responsible manner, using a licensed carrier and obtaining a Controlled Waste Transfer Note.

 The Duty of Care is a law, which states that you must take all reasonable steps to keep waste safe.
 If you give waste to someone else, you must be sure that they are authorised to take it and can transport, recycle or dispose of it safely.
 If you break this law you can be fined up to £5,000.

 Many local companies can provide a sack collection, wheeled bin or skip based collection and recycling services for trade waste.
 If you're prepared to sort your waste you may be able to negotiate lower costs than for mixed waste.

 More details about the legal Duty of Care.

-The council's streetcare partner, Amey, operates a commercial trade waste & recycling collection service to businesses throughout the area.
+The council's streetcare partner, Amey, operates a commercial trade waste and recycling collection service to businesses throughout the area.

 Commercial trade waste customers who use the orange trade sacks are advised that 25 sacks cost £60, they can be purchased from the Eastern Avenue Depot during normal office hours.
 Alternatively you can be invoiced and the sacks delivered to you.

 Businesses in the city centre are reminded that collections only take place between Monday and Friday.
 Please do not place orange sacks on the streets over the weekend as this causes a nuisance, attracts vermin and may result in a fine.